NateEag/how-i-code/drafts/optimizing-websites.rst

 =======================================

-When you want to cut down on a website's resource consumption, drive the process with production webserver logs.
+When you want to cut down on a website's resource consumption, drive the process from production webserver logs.

 ..
 TODO Add link to essay on optimizing, as it's a fundamental skill.